 Do you or members of your family have diaries, letters, identified photographs, ephemera (programs, ticket stubs, menus, flyers, etc.), or other materials relating to the history of Burlington and its residents?

-Contact Rebecca Furer at email@example.com or 860-673-3331 to discuss a possible loan or donation.
+Contact Scott Norton at firstname.lastname@example.org or 860-673-3331 to discuss a possible loan or donation.
 Loans allow us to copy materials for our research files, with the original materials being returned to you.
 Items that are offered and accepted for donation are stored in archival-quality folders or storage boxes, so that they will be preserved for future generations.

 Due to storage limitations, we are not able to accept donations of